Warren Farm, Southall

-Warren Farm is a 61-acre (25 hectare) plot of Metropolitan Open Land located in Norwood Green (Southall) that was previously used as playing fields by local schools.
+Warren Farm is a 61-acre (25 hectare) plot of Metropolitan Open Land and Local Nature Reserve located in Norwood Green (Southall) that was previously used as playing fields by local schools.
 The site also has disused changing rooms and pavilions.
 After falling out of use as playing fields, it is now a wildflower meadow.

+Warren Farm was designated as a Local Nature Reserve by Ealing Council on 9 March 2026.

 History

 As the name suggests, Warren Farm was initially a farm.
 It was part of the Osterley Park estate and was acquired by the London County Council from the Countess of Jersey in April 1925.
 It was run as a farm until the 1960s, when it was converted for use as a sports ground.
 Control was handed over to Ealing Council in 1990.

 In October 2017 wheelie bins stored at Warren Farm caught fire leading to a response of 10 fire engines as well as "70 firefighters and officers."

 Wildlife

 The site has many plant and animal species; most notably skylarks.
 Bats, barn owls and 15 locally important plant species are also present on the site.